Skip to content

 Mandamus cases have a high success rate when properly filed.
 The legal standard is whether USCIS has a clear duty to act (which they do after 30 days).
 If the court denies mandamus, you are not penalized, and your EAD application continues in the normal queue.

-Schedule a free consultation to discuss your EAD delay and explore your legal options.
-No obligation, no pressure—just honest advice from an experienced immigration attorney.
+Schedule a consultation to discuss your EAD delay and explore your legal options — honest advice from an experienced immigration attorney.

 Specializing in employment-based immigration, mandamus actions, and federal litigation.
-Hundreds of successful cases.
+1,000+ successful cases.
 Transparent pricing.
 Tech-forward practice.